 |4||> 1.2 sqm|

 What makes a good hutch?
 Definitely a covered section that will make your cuddly companion feel safe and protected, while he sleeps.
-Your American Short Coat’s hutch should also be lined with soft grass or hay – but not straw, sawdust or wood shavings, gosh darn it.
+Your American Short Coat’s hutch should also be lined with soft grass or hay – but not straw, sawdust or wood shavings.
 These are more likely to cause respiratory problems.

 When choosing a spot for Fuzzbucket’s hutch, you’ll want to consider extreme weather conditions.
 For example, indoor hutches shouldn’t be placed in direct sunlight or a poorly-ventilated area, during hot summer months.
 Otherwise, you’re just asking for a hot mess.
 Outdoor hutches should also be well-protected from intense sunlight and other elements, and be elevated to protect your piggy pal from Scruffy the Cat and other furry predators.